1sma31L/Portfolio/posts/how-to-chose-your-linux-distribution.md

 ---
-title: How to chose your Linux distributution
+title: How To Chose Your Linux Distributution
 metaDescription: >-
-  This blog post will guide on how to choose your linux distribution from best linux distros to the best one for use case.
+  This article will guide you on how to choose your linux distribution based on your needs and use case, It will also provide a list of the best linux distributions out there.
 author: Ismail Boussekine
 date: 2024-09-13T21:50:34.975Z
 tags: